stafwag/ansible-role-virt_install_vm/README.md

 # Ansible Role: virt_install_vm

 An Ansible role to install a libvirt virtual machine with ```virt-install``` and ```cloud-init```.
-It is "designed" to be flexible.
+It is "designed" to be flexible.\

-An example template is provided to set up a Debian system.
+Example [templates](templates/) are provided to set up a Debian 11 and a Debian 12 systems.
+The cloud-init templates should work with other (GNU)/Linux systems that supports cloud-init.\

+But there are (currently) only tested with Debian GNU/Linux.

 ## Requirements